-Also called “legitimate power,” it is the power of an individual assigned by the relative position and duties of the holder of that position within an organization.
+- Positional power: Also called “legitimate power,” it is the power of an individual assigned by the relative position and duties of the holder of that position within an organization.

-Referent power is the power or ability of individuals to attract others and build loyalty.
+- Referent power: Referent power is the power or ability of individuals to attract others and build loyalty.
 It’s based on charisma and interpersonal skills.

-Expert power is an individual’s power deriving from the skills or expertise of the person and the organization’s needs for those skills and expertise.
+- Expert power: Expert power is an individual’s power deriving from the skills or expertise of the person and the organization’s needs for those skills and expertise.

-Reward power depends on the ability of the person who holds power to confer valued material rewards.
+- Reward power: Reward power depends on the ability of the person who holds power to confer valued material rewards.

-Coercive power is the application of negative influences.
+- Coercive power: Coercive power is the application of negative influences.

 The strategy of power is key